10 June 2022

 The Dry Zone demonstrates how the coup has mobilised civilians who for decades had been untouched by armed insurgencies.
 Besides the Tatmadaw, the key conflict actors in the Dry Zone are SAC-allied Pyusawhti militia and anti-SAC PDFs, both of which comprise Bamar-Buddhist civilians without prior combat experience.
 EAOs are not significant actors here.
 The forces are unevenly matched: while the Tatmadaw reinforces the Pyusawhti with heavy weaponry, armoured vehicles, and aircraft, the PDFs fight with improvised explosives, makeshift weapons, and small arms.
 Yet a decisive victory for the regime is not in sight; instead the Dry Zone is experiencing a painful war of attrition.
 At present, PDFs are making minor gains – successfully ambushing Tatmadaw columns, upgrading their weaponry, and growing increasingly organised – even as the SAC sets fire to communities suspected of supporting PDFs.
 For both PDF and Pyusawhti members, the fight is existential.
 The Dry Zone also illustrates how the coup has destabilised day-to-day social relations, with communities polarised along the lines of the conflict, creating a patchwork of pro-SAC and anti-SAC villages.
 Read the Dry Zone analysis now.

 Rakhine is an outlier to the violence occurring countrywide.
 Due to an informal ceasefire agreed between the Arakan Army (AA) and the Tatmadaw in November 2020, there has been a lull in violence in this area, which encompasses Rakhine State and Paletwa township in southern Chin State, due to the AA’s extensive presence.
 The ceasefire was a watershed in Rakhine, as the AA–Tatmadaw conflict from 2018 to 2020 featured the fiercest fighting in Myanmar in decades.
 This warscape demonstrates how EAOs’ struggles sometimes do not align with the goals of the wider anti-SAC resistance.
 The AA insists on ‘sovereignty’ on its own terms.
 It has also leveraged conflict dynamics since the coup to pursue this, expanding its administration in Rakhine State while the Tatmadaw is preoccupied with frontlines elsewhere.
 Nonetheless, the AA’s non-alignment is tentative and contingent on other conflict actors’ willingness to concede to its goals.
 At present, tensions between the AA and the SAC are growing, and the AA is beginning to engage openly with the NUG, albeit cautiously, while holding fast to its foundational goals.
+Read the Rakhine analysis now.

 In Northeast Myanmar, the coup has transformed protracted power struggles and their political economies.
 The conflict here is not simply between the Tatmadaw and its opponents, as the coup has also reignited tensions between EAOs.
 Major clashes in late 2021 between three EAOs, the Restoration Council of Shan State (RCSS) on one hand and an alliance between the Ta’ang National Liberation Army and the Shan State Progress Party on the other, have reshaped battle lines in northern Shan State.
 It would appear that the Tatmadaw is again using divide-and-rule strategies against its opponents, as it did in the past.
 Northeast Myanmar’s armed groups – including both EAOs and Tatmadaw-sponsored militias – are also linked to the production of opium, rubber, and maize.
 The coup is thus likely to fuel not only armed conflict but also various war economies, many of which involve actors – official and unofficial – in neighbouring China and Thailand.
 Reports are beginning to emerge, for example, about the resurgence of gold mining in Kachin State.
+Read the Northeast Myanmar analysis now.

 The situation in Southeast Myanmar is characterised by military alliances between old ethno-nationalist movements and new PDFs.
 The main EAOs in the southeast, the Karen National Union (KNU) and the Karenni National Progressive Party (KNPP), have sheltered and trained PDFs.
 Together with PDFs, these EAOs have occasionally launched joint attacks on SAC targets.
 The southeast is also shaped by convergence between the political goals of local EAOs and the broader anti-SAC resistance.
 EAOs here are tentatively hopeful that the coup will unite Myanmar’s ethnic groups against a common enemy.
 They see the current conflict as an opportunity to attain self-determination under the rubric of a federal democracy.
 Yet for the KNU and KNPP, the NUG also conjures spectres of past betrayal.
 Both EAOs had an uneasy relationship with the National League for Democracy (NLD) government and will be waiting to see if the NUG is truly committed to its stated priorities of a ‘federal’ system first and ‘democracy’ second.
+Read the Southeast Myanmar analysis now.

 Prior to the coup, Northwest Myanmar posed a puzzle: despite the high prevalence of poverty and a largely non-Buddhist population with a strong sense of ethno-national identity, it was characterised by quietude relative to other ethnic areas.
 The predominant EAO, the Chin National Front (CNF), inspired allegiance but not conflict.
 Since the coup, the area has become a hotspot for crackdowns on non-violent protests.
 In April and May 2021, Mindat township became a symbol of the regime’s brutality among the wider anti-SAC resistance.
 PDFs, organised under the Chinland Defence Force, have not only been active but also remarkably organised in their efforts to undermine the SAC’s authority.
 The CNF has become a significant conflict actor as a result, showing how the emergence of PDFs can re-ignite older ethno-nationalist movements.
+Read the Northwest Myanmar analysis now.

 Lower Myanmar sheds light on the emergence of urban warfare in the country.
 Previously, most armed conflict had taken place in rural, peripheral areas – but now, in this area, former protesters have created urban guerrilla groups.
 Yangon has changed: once Myanmar’s bustling commercial capital, many of its buildings have been damaged and urban dwellers live with the threat of spontaneous attacks and explosions.
 Since the coup, there have been at least 121 bomb blasts in the city.
 Amidst frequent violence, a decade of human development gains in Lower Myanmar are now in tatters.
+Read the Lower Myanmar analysis now.

 These six warscapes demonstrate that the structure of the ongoing conflict varies significantly across Myanmar.
 They are distinct but interrelated.
 Taken together, the warscapes show that the conflict cannot be reduced to a binary contest between those supporting the coup and those opposing it.
 Among regime supporters, the rise of new military-aligned militias since the coup has complicated the picture.
 Among regime opponents, there are important distinctions between PDFs and EAOs, and varying stances towards the regime within these categories.
 PDFs and EAOs also act in different configurations in each warscape.
 In post-coup Myanmar, the countrywide war is the sum of many moving parts.